Forsbrook: History

 The village is also home to a Primitive Methodist Chapel built in 1856.

 The now defunct Forsbrook Wakes were historically held in the first week of November.
 The traditional Forsbrook Wakes held on the Manor ground (now Blythe Bridge High School) and were abandoned following the start of the Great War as celebrating was deemed inappropriate.
 Several other local Wakes also met their demise at this time.
 The demolition of the Manor House, a materials shortage, lack of spare fire-wood and absence of able bodied men contributed to its suspension.
-The commencement of the Forsbrook Wakes were marked by the lighting of the beacon and with a candle taken and offered by Saint Peters Church.
+The commencement of the Forsbrook Wakes were marked by the lighting of the beacon and with a candle taken and offered by Saint Peter's Church.
 The Wakes were well attended by most locals and with a Bonfire lit from the beacon to allow late night prayer and revelry.
 Beeches Funfair was regular attraction and are now sadly untraceable.
 The ground immediately behind the Butchers Arms pub was the location of the winter quarters of Beech's Fair.

 The Forsbrook Firework Spectacular was seen by many as the revival in part of the ancient Forsbrook Wakes.
 The two events are held on the same plot of land, the same week and with the presence of the funfair, stalls and celebrations.
 Although this community event and tourist attraction is held to celebrate Guy Fawkes Night, obvious comparisons are being made.
 Attendance to the event in 2013 exceeded 1500 people and marked the largest public gathering in the village in living memory.
 The event is hosted by Forsbrook Primary School and several charities.
 No beacon to date has been lit since 1914.

 The Forsbrook Pendant, an item of Anglo-Saxon jewellery comprising a 7th-century ring enclosing a Roman gold coin, was found in Forsbrook by a labourer and sold to the British Museum in 1879.

 Forsbrook is contiguous with Blythe Bridge, with which it shares a parish council, and Blythe Marsh.
 It was formerly in the parish of All Saints Dilhorne.

 During the First and Second World War 65 men from Forsbrook and Blythe Bridge laid down their lives for their country.
 The names are currently being updated and will be recorded on the village Calvary Cross in time for the centenary 2014 Commemorations.
 The Cross was erected in 1921 and lies in the grounds of St Peter's Church.